 In the petrochemical market, traditional patterns of company ownership are changing.
 We are seeing the rise of state-owned enterprises (SOEs), especially in emerging markets, and in the ownership in the downstream petrochemicals segment.
 Accenture’s analysis of ICIS Supply and Demand Data shows that this shift is bringing a flood of new producers to the industry—and with it, greater levels of competition and risk, and less control over capacity for publicly listed/private companies—that is, the non-SOEs.
 As a result, we may well see more M&A activity.
+Listen to Paul's ICIS webinar about petrochemical ownership changes.

 The good news is that the industry is still far from the “decline” life cycle1 stage.
 In fact, it is somewhere between the growth and maturity stages, and growth for petrochemicals has been about 1.33 times GDP in recent years.2